unpsjb-rtsg/hst/examples/dp/README.md

-# Dual Priority example program
+# Dual Priority
-Example project that uses a *Dual Priority* user-mode scheduler.
+Example project that uses a *Dual Priority* scheduler.